idekerlab/cellmaps_vnn/docs/usage_command_line.rst

     Mapping for the number of neurons in each term in genotype parts.
 Specifies the size of the hidden layers in the genotype part of the model.
 Default value is 4.

-- ``--optimize OPTIMIZE``:
-    WARNING: Not implemented yet (will be available in the future).
-    Hyper-parameter optimization.
-Indicates whether or not hyper-parameter optimization is enabled.
-    A value of 1 enables it, and 0 disables it.
-Default value is 1.

 - ``--patience PATIENCE``:
     Early stopping epoch limit.
 Sets the number of epochs with no improvement after which training will be stopped to prevent overfitting.
 Default value is 30.